 Kom Ombo Temple has always fascinated historians because it is thought to be the only temple built during the Ptolemaic dynasty that was actually built to honor two sets of gods.
 In order to do this, two identical structures had to be built, and the precision with which this was done is well and truly remarkable.
+This is yet another incredible ancient monument that features in many of our epic Egypt tour packages.

 Construction of the original temple of Kom Ombo took place between 180 BC and 145 BC, shortly after Ptolemy VI started reigning over Egypt.
 A number of other Ptolemys added to the original structure, although Ptolemy XIII made the biggest contribution between 51 BC and 47 BC when he added the two large hypostyle halls.